Best for AI-polished prose

 Keepsake QR codes add voice and video playback to your printed book.
 The PDF and book work on their own with no server needed.
 StoryKeeper QR codes link to hosted recordings, so they depend on the service staying online.

-Keepsake supports up to 999 family members in one project.
+Keepsake supports unlimited family members in one project.
 StoryKeeper supports up to 10 collaborators.

 Competitor details were checked on 2026-03-05.
 Pricing and features can change, so confirm details before purchase.